MystenLabs/sui/narwhal/benchmark/README.md

     "branch": "main"
 },
 ```
 Remember to update the `url` field to the name of your repo.
-Modifying the branch name is particularly useful when testing new functionalities without having to checkout the code locally.
+You can modify the branch name when testing new functionality without having to check out the code locally.

-The the last block (`instances`) specifies the [AWS instance type](https://aws.amazon.com/ec2/instance-types) and the [AWS regions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions) to use:
+Then the last block (`instances`) specifies the [AWS instance type](https://aws.amazon.com/ec2/instance-types) and the [AWS regions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions) to use:
 ```json
 "instances": {
     "type": "m5d.8xlarge",
     "regions": ["us-east-1", "eu-north-1", "ap-southeast-2", "us-west-1", "ap-northeast-1"]
 }
 ```
 The instance type selects the hardware on which to deploy the testbed.
 For example, `m5d.8xlarge` instances come with 32 vCPUs (16 physical cores), 128 GB of RAM, and guarantee 10 Gbps of bandwidth.
-The python scripts will configure each instance with 300 GB of SSD hard drive.
+The Python scripts will configure each instance with 300 GB of SSD hard drive.
 The `regions` field specifies the data centers to use.

-If you require more nodes than data centers, the python scripts will distribute the nodes as equally as possible amongst the data centers.
+If you require more nodes than data centers, the Python scripts will distribute the nodes as equally as possible amongst the data centers.
 All machines run a fresh install of Ubuntu Server 20.04.

 ### Step 4.
 Create a testbed
 The AWS instances are orchestrated with [Fabric](http://www.fabfile.org) from the file [fabfile.py](https://github.com/mystenlabs/narwhal/blob/main/benchmark/fabfile.pyy) (located in [narwhal/benchmarks](https://github.com/mystenlabs/narwhal/blob/main/benchmark)); you can list all possible commands as follows: